SeanKilleen/seankilleen.github.io/_posts/2023-08-04-my-process-for-reviewing-pull-requests.md

 ## Emojis I Tend to Use When Reviewing

-* :warning: for items I think are important enough to definitely be changed
+* :warning:: Items I think are important enough to definitely be changed
-* :information_source: for additional information / context
+* :information_source:: Additional information / context
-* :question: When I have a question about something that may not need to be addressed but that I'd like more information on.
+* :question:: When I have a question about something that may not need to be addressed but that I'd like more information on.
-* :blue_book: for readability considerations
+* :blue_book:: Readability considerations
-* :bulb: for ideas the PR made me think of (that I don't think need to be addressed now)
+* :bulb: Ideas the PR made me think of (that I don't think need to be addressed now but might need to put out there somewehre)
-* :trophy: / :tada: / :+1: for things I want to point out that I like.
+* :trophy: / :tada: / :+1:: Things I want to point out that I like.
-* :pick: A nitpick.
+* :pick:: A nitpick.
 Something that matters to me but maybe only me.
 This is when I have the urge to say it despite the fact that it may not be that important.
 (I'm human, too!)

 ## Some Common Areas I Review